 One of the most frustrating games we can play is “if I knew then what I know now”.
 It’s almost guaranteed to show us something we “should have done”, but didn’t.
-What can make the “If I knew then” game so prickly is that we tend to beat ourselves up about not knowing these things sooner.
-Especially when we notice precious time and money lost while not knowing.

 Although this list is not exhaustive, these are the five things I wish someone had told me in January 2000 when I was diagnosed with MS. If you see an a-ha on this list, or a reminder of something you’ve forgotten along the way, notice it with kindness and an open heart.
 No beating yourself up allowed – ever.